Faculty Handbook: Vancouver Campus

 Faculty Development

 New York Institute of Technology recognizes the importance of developing faculty and maintaining intellectual vitality on campus.
 The Center for Teaching and Learning (CTL) supports faculty members in their work as teacher-scholars by cultivating reflective practice and promoting the scholarship of teaching and learning.
 CTL assists faculty members in providing New York Tech students with a career-oriented, forward-looking education that prepares them to succeed in a global economy and an increasingly technological world.
 As part of New York Tech's identity as a global institution, CTL pays particular attention to how social, linguistic, and cultural diversity both affects and enriches the student experience.
-As part of New York Tech's identity as a partially virtual institution, CTL serves as a resource for best practices in skillful, appropriate, and effective uses of technology in education.
+As part of New York Tech's identity as a partially virtual institution, CTL serves as a resource for best practices in skillful, appropriate, and practical uses of technology in education.
 The Center for Teaching and Learning has also developed online and other training programs to update faculty knowledge and skills in instructional technology.
-All resources available online at New York Tech's Center for Teaching and Learning website are free and accessible by all faculty members, both full and part time.
+All resources available online at New York Tech's Center for Teaching and Learning website are free and accessible by all full and part-time faculty members.

 Identification Cards